front-end-intermediate/session-12/readme.md

 import UserAvatar from './UserAvatar'

-// This mapStateToProps function extracts a single
-// key from state (user) and passes it as the `user` prop const mapStateToProps = state => ({
+// mapStateToProps function extracts a single key from state (user) and passes it as the `user` prop const mapStateToProps = state => ({
   user: state.user
 });

-// connect() UserStats so it receives the `user` directly,
-// without having to receive it from a component above
-// (both use the same mapStateToProps function) const UserStats = connect(mapStateToProps)(({ user }) => (
+// connect() UserStats so it receives the `user` without having to receive it from a component above const UserStats = connect(mapStateToProps)(({ user }) => (
   <div className="user-stats">
     <div>